Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Conclusion

 \section{Conclusion}

-This work conceptualizes an egocentric procedural AI assistant (EgoProceAssist), structuring the field into three core areas: egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering.
+This work conceptualizes an egocentric procedural AI assistant (EgoProceAssist), structuring the field into three core areas: egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering, along with two enabling dimensions: real-time and streaming video understanding, and proactive interaction in procedural contexts.
 Existing literature is systematically reviewed and categorized.
-A novel taxonomy is introduced, providing a systematic classification and synthesis of existing methodological approaches.
-Subsequently, a thorough examination of prevalent datasets and evaluation metrics used in assessing the three principal tasks is presented.
+A novel taxonomy is introduced that provides a systematic classification and synthesis of existing methodological approaches.
+Subsequently, a thorough examination of the prevalent datasets and evaluation metrics used to assess the three principal tasks is presented.
 In addition, a new experimental paradigm is devised to rigorously evaluate the performance of generative AI assistants in the domains of egocentric procedural error detection and procedural learning.
 Empirical findings substantiate that extant AI assistants are presently insufficient for the direct support of procedural tasks.
 Lastly, the study delineates the persistent challenges and inherent limitations in egocentric vision research, with a particular emphasis on the construction of intelligent agents, and elucidates prospective avenues that may significantly influence subsequent advances in the field.
 We hope this work informs and inspires further research within the community.